Yankees star Judge hits 61st home run, ties Maris’ AL record

+“Definitely some relief getting to 61.
+You try not to think about it, but it creeps into your head,” Judge said.
 “I was hoping it would get over the fence.
 I didn’t know at first.
-I didn’t want to be standing at home plate when it hits the wall,” Judge said.
-“It’s an incredible honor.
-There’ was a lot of emotions.
-It took me a little longer than I wanted to.”
+I didn’t want to be standing at home plate when it hits the wall.”

-The ball dropped into Toronto’s bullpen and was picked up by Blue Jays bullpen coach Matt Buschmann, who turned it over to the Yankees.
+The ball dropped into Toronto’s bullpen and was picked up by Blue Jays bullpen coach Matt Buschmann.
+He and Toronto closer Jordan Romano held onto the ball before turning it over to Yankees reliever Zack Britton, who made sure it got to Judge.

+“We just wanted to get it in the right hands,” Romano said, prompting Judge to call it ”a classy move.”

 Judge’s mother Patty and Roger Maris Jr. rose and hugged from front-row seats.
-He appeared to point toward them after rounding second base.
+Judge appeared to point toward them after rounding second base.

-“I’m nothing without my family,” Judge said.
-“Getting to share this moment with my mom and also try to give a little nod to Roger Maris Jr., it means a lot that he shows up here.”
+“She’s been with me through it all, that’s for sure,” Judge said.
+“From the Little League days, from getting me ready for school, taking me to my first couple of practices and games, being there for my first professional game, being there for my debut, and then now getting the chance to be here for this, this is so special.
+We’re not done yet.”

 Judge was congratulated by the entire Yankees team, who gave him hugs after he crossed the plate.